 - Class B Misdemeanor — Up to 6 months in jail and/or a fine of up to $1,000

-Why Combs Waterkotte Is the Right Criminal Defense Firm for You in Carroll County, MO
+Why Choose Combs Waterkotte as Your Criminal Defense Attorney in Carroll County, MO?

-- Proven Local Experience in Carroll County.
+- Local Knowledge & Experience in Carroll County.
 MO: With decades of combined experience across Missouri, we know the local courts, judges, and prosecutors—and we use that insight to build smart, effective defense strategies.

 Frequently Asked Questions About Criminal Defense in Carroll County, MO